Part of the complete guide to understanding addiction

 The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends 6 key principles:

-The connection between substance abuse and trauma occurs across a wide range of populations, genders, traumas, and type of substance abuse.
-75 percent of men and women in substance abuse treatment centers reported history of trauma or abuse.
-Studies also show that 75 percent of teens addicted to a substance developed the addiction post trauma exposure.
+The connection between childhood trauma and addiction occurs across a wide range of populations, genders, traumas, and types of substance abuse.
+75 percent of men and women in substance abuse treatment centers reported a history of trauma or abuse.
+Studies also show that 75 percent of teens addicted to a substance developed an addiction post-trauma exposure.

 One-quarter to three-quarters of individuals who have experienced violent traumatic experiences also have concerning rates of alcohol use.
-Accidents and illnesses can in both childhood and adulthood are trauma events proven to lead to alcoholism.
+Accidents and illnesses in both childhood and adulthood can be trauma events proven to lead to alcoholism.

 Considering Drug Rehab for Dual Diagnosis

-Those who have experienced childhood traumas or traumas as an adult should consider trauma informed drug rehab treatment.
-Anyone living with mental health conditions as a result of trauma, along with substance abuse disorder have effective treatment options available to them.
+Those who have experienced childhood or adult traumas should consider trauma-informed drug rehab treatment.
+The link between ACES and addiction has been proven.
+Anyone living with mental health conditions or a substance abuse disorder as a result of trauma, should know that effective treatment options are available to them.
 There is no time at which it is too late to seek out professional help or a drug treatment center to address substance abuse disorder and concurring mental illness.